 Gonzo 365 Sangria

-Courtesy Tim Cooper, beverage consultant, Bar Gonzo, New York City
+Courtesy Tim Cooper, beverage consultant, New York City

 Why call this a “365” Sangria?
 Because it can be adapted year-round.
 During the winter that means emphasizing citrus, which is at its juiciest and sweetest late in the year.
-Bar Gonzo even serves this cold-weather sangria during the holidays, switching up the garnish to a festive red-and-green combo of cranberries and fresh herbs.
+This cold-weather sangria can also be a festive treat during the holidays, switching up the garnish to a red-and-green combo of cranberries and fresh herbs.

 - 1½ ounces dry Lambrusco